ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 key to generate a JWS that signs a value the issuer can verify as unique.

-The holder's presentation key MUST be included in the issuer's protected header using the Holder Presentation Key header parameter.
+The holder's presentation key MUST be included in the Issuer Header using the Holder Presentation Key Header Parameter.

 The issuer MUST determine an appropriate holder presentation algorithm corresponding to the holder presentation key.
-If the holder and verifier cannot be assumed to know this algorithm is the appropriate choice for a given holder presentation key, this value MUST be conveyed in the Holder Protected Algorithm header parameter.
+If the holder and verifier cannot be assumed to know this algorithm is the appropriate choice for a given holder presentation key, this value MUST be conveyed in the Holder Protected Algorithm Header Parameter.

 ### Issuer Setup